Author Archive

 Commissioned by The Taipei City Government Department of Urban Development

-Production started in June 2023.
-Official opening in September 2023.
+Production will start in September 2023.
+Official opening in November 2023.

 Curated by Huichen Wu, Artfield, Taipei